 The architectural firm of Hall and Dods, comprised of Francis Richard Hall and Robert (Robin) Dods, designed the building.
-Hall and Dods were in partnership between 1896 and 1913 and are credited with initiating "an architectural revolution in Brisbane".
-This resulted from Dods' own architectural imagination and his inclusion of philosophical ideas, absorbed from the British Arts and Crafts movement and Edwardian Classicism during time spent studying and working in Edinburgh and London, to produce functional answers to geographical problems faced by the home and business owners of Queensland.
-As Hall was regarded as the manager of the firm, it is likely that the majority of design work, including the John Bell Warehouse, fell to Dods.

-Robin Dods became one of Brisbane's most significant architects and his architectural style was much imitated throughout the early years of the twentieth century.
+Hall and Dods were in partnership between 1896 and 1913 and are credited with initiating "an architectural revolution in Brisbane".2 This resulted from Dods' own architectural imagination and his inclusion of philosophical ideas, absorbed from the British Arts and Crafts movement and Edwardian Classicism during time spent studying and working in Edinburgh and London, to produce functional answers to geographical problems faced by the home and business owners of Queensland.3 As Hall was regarded as the manager of the firm, it is likely that the majority of design work, including the John Bell Warehouse, fell to Dods.4 throughout the early years of the twentieth century.
 Though mainly a designer of suburban residences, Dods also designed commercial buildings in the CBD.
 The John Bell Warehouse is one of only three known examples of Dods' commercial building designs surviving in the CBD.
 The other examples are the remnant of Paten's Building in George Street and Blake House in Adelaide Street (which was a joint design with F.R.
 Hall).
 Bell's Warehouse was constructed by T.B.
-Baumber and cost ?2,711.
+Baumber and cost ?2,711.5